 |ST500||500 ft.
 Coil of Drip Soaker Tape with drippers every 12 in. |

-Drip Soaker Tape is a drip irrigation method for watering vegetable gardens, row crops, and flowerbeds, or where total saturation is desired along a straight, narrow path of the drip tape.
+Drip Soaker Tape is a drip irrigation method for watering vegetable gardens, row crops and flowerbeds, or where total saturation is desired along a straight, narrow path of the drip tape.
 The drip soaker tape is a flat drip tape with .8 GPH @ 25 PSI labyrinth-like flow path drip emitters welded into the inside diameter of the tape every 12”.
 When filled with water, the drip tape expands and disperses the water through the pre-inserted drip emitters.
 Operating pressure for this product is 10 to 25 PSI.
 We highly recommend installing a 25 PSI preset pressure regulator and a filter at the beginning of the line.
 The drip soaker tape can be used below or above the ground and can be covered by mulch.
 The drip tape can be installed in a sub-surface layout 4” to 8” deep, depending on the crop and soil type.

 To use drip irrigation in vegetable gardens, it is best to water early in the morning before the temperature begins to rise, allowing excess moisture on leaves and top soil to dry before fungal and other diseases can develop.
-The most common cause of early plant death is over-watering.
+The most common cause of early plant death is over watering.
 Using drip irrigation can help sustain healthy plants by applying water directly to the plant root zone when and where it is needed.

 The drip soaker tape requires special drip soaker tape fittings that are different in design from those used with 1/2” drip tubing, in that they work with a twisting lock device rather than with compression.
-See link to our drip tape fitting: http://www.digcorp.com/homeowner-drip-irrigation-products/drip-soaker-tape-fittings
+See link to our drip tape fitting: https://www.digcorp.com/product-residential/drip-soaker-tape-fittings/

 DIG provides the following installation steps as general suggestions.
 There are other ways to install this product.